skylandsoft/recruitment/README.md

 * Feels comfortable when working in pairs
 * Collaborates with the team to make technical tasks done
 * Has an agile mindset
-* Has a mindset of high quality, simplicity, and well-craftedness
+* Has a mindset of high quality and simplicity
 * Has good soft and communication skills
 * Startup experience (would be great to have)
 * A good reader, experimenter, and hungry to learn and share